Outsiders (comics): Formation

 The new team is put together following the Titans/Young Justice: Graduation Day crossover, which dissolves both groups.
 Arsenal accepts a sponsorship offer from the Optitron Corporation and uses the money to buy an enormous bomb shelter which had belonged to a multimillionaire, renovating it as group headquarters.
 He recruits a group of young heroes, the last of whom is his friend Nightwing.
 Nightwing decides that, instead of functioning in a reactive capacity like most other superhero teams, this group should act as hunters, tracking down supervillains before they can cause problems.

-Infinite Crisis

-Technocrat and Looker are near Breach when he explodes during the Battle of Metropolis.
-The fate of Technocrat remains unclear, while Looker soon appears in an issue of World War III.
-Roy Harper is saved by Superman from Doomsday, and Captain Marvel Jr. was sent to Earth-S when it was reformed.
-When New Earth came into existence, he went with other heroes who could fly to fight Superboy-Prime.
-In the Infinite Crisis hardcover, Captain Marvel Jr. joined alongside the other Titans to take down the members of the Secret Society of Super Villains who tried to kill Robin.

 One Year Later

-After Infinite Crisis, the Outsiders are "officially" no more.
+After the events of Infinite Crisis, the Outsiders are "officially" no more.
 Because of the Freedom of Power Treaty, the Outsiders have been operating covertly outside of the United States.
 Most of the members were presumed dead until a botched mission forced them to reveal their presence.
 Following the revelation of their existence, they are recruited by Checkmate to pursue missions which Checkmate cannot support publicly.
 Checkmate's assignment as part of the "CheckOut" crossover story arc involves dispatching the Outsiders to Oolong Island in China, the scene of World War III the previous year.
-The mission goes wrong when Chang Tzu captures Owen Mercer and Checkmate's Black Queen, until both sides are bailed out by Batman.
+The mission goes wrong when Chang Tzu captures Owen Mercer and Sasha Bordeaux, until both sides are bailed out by Batman.
 In the aftermath, Nightwing decides to give Batman control of the team once more.